sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Behaviour:

 - Main CTA starts the recommended list/session.
+- Continue learning bypasses visible Review difficult words and From earlier; normal sessions may still receive automatic recap injection if eligible.
-- A low-priority revisit/review link appears near the bottom only when eligible difficult words currently exist.
+- A low-priority From earlier link appears near the bottom only when eligible resolved `recapDue` words currently exist.
-- Public label may be softer, such as “Revisit a few words”; internally this uses the existing Review difficult words mode.
+- From earlier is an optional user-initiated recap of resolved or previously weak words that have been fixed enough to leave visible difficult review but are still worth reinforcing.
+It starts a recap session from eligible `recapDue` words, not from the current Review difficult words pool.
+- From earlier should feel low-pressure and must not be framed as a backlog or blocker.
-- If showing a count, show 1, 2, 3, 4, or “5+”.
-Never show large backlog counts.
+- If showing a From earlier count: hide it at 0, show exact counts for 1–5, and show “5+” above that.
+Never show large counts, percentages, progress bars, or “remaining” language.
 - Select word list opens the word list modal.
-- If no eligible difficult words currently exist, the revisit/review action must be hidden.
-- The homepage must not show Review difficult words as an action if selecting it would lead to an empty review session.
 - Returning-user homepage may show one subtle cumulative progress line below the primary CTA and above secondary actions, for example “142 spellings learned · 38 minutes practised”.
 Hide it when there is no meaningful progress.
 - Progress wording must stay calm and minimal.
 Do not show charts, percentages, XP, badges, streaks, levels, goals, or dashboard-style stats.